lemonstener/mixerdb/readme.md

 3. Users:
    - POST /register --> create a new account, returns a token
    - POST /login --> login to account, returns a token
-   - GET /:name --> search a user by name
+   - GET /:name --> search a user by name (exact match).
+Also brings up user's favorite cocktails.
-   - GET /favorites/:id --> get favorite cocktails of user by id

 ## Credits